patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/popover/popover.md

 A **popover** is in-app messaging that provides more information on specific product areas.
 Popovers display content in a new window that overlays the current page.
 Unlike modals, popovers don’t block the current page.

 Popovers are triggered by a click and dismissed in one of the following ways:
 - The user clicks the exit icon.
+- The user clicks anywhere on the screen outside the popover.
 - The user clicks an action button inside the popover.
-- The user clicks anywhere on the screen outside the popover.
+(Note: This won't always close the popover; it depends on the action button.)

 <img src="./img/popover-example.png" alt="popover example with placeholder text for the title and informational text" width="300"/>